-Three Months l ee Months Ended April 30, Cha inge (unaudited, in thousands) 2022 2021 \$ % Sales and marketing \$ 150,268 \$ 97,890 \$ 52,378 54 %
+Three Months Ended July 31, Change

+(unaudited, in thousands) 2022 2021 \$ %

+Sales and marketing \$ 181,598 \$ 109,377 \$ 72,221 66 %

-The increase in sales and marketing expense included \$32.4 million from higher personnel costs and stock-based compensation, driven by an increase in our sales and marketing headcount to 1,864 as of April 30, 2022 from 1,281 as of April 30, 2021, which includes non-quota-carrying hires in sales operations, customer success and marketing.
-A portion of the increased personnel costs was due to higher payroll taxes related to the vesting of restricted stock units and stock option exercises, which was impacted by our higher average stock price as compared to the prior year.
-Sales and marketing expense also increased \$15.9 million from costs associated with our higher headcount, including higher commissions expense and higher travel costs related to in-person events.
-In addition, sales and marketing expenses increased by \$2.6 million due to increased spending on marketing programs.
+The increase in sales and marketing expense included \$38.1 million from higher personnel costs and stock-based compensation, driven by an increase in our sales and marketing headcount to 2,159 as of July 31, 2022 from 1,380 as of July 31, 2021, which includes non-quota-carrying hires in sales operations, customer success and marketing.
+Sales and marketing expense also increased \$24.9 million from costs associated with our higher headcount, including higher travel costs related to in-person events, higher commissions expense and higher computer hardware and software expenses.
+In addition, sales and marketing expenses increased by \$7.0 million due to increased spending on marketing programs, including the return to in-person attendance for our MongoDB World event.